ebaauw/homebridge-p1/README.md

 It provides insight from HomeKit into your actual and historic energy consumption.

 The smart meter sends a push notification ("telegram" in DSMR speak), every second, updating the electricity consumption almost in real time.
+Older versions of DSMR might send notifications less frequently.
 Gas consumption is updated once every five minutes.
 Homebridge P1 maintains the historic consumption.

-It exposes two HomeKit accessories, one for electricity and one for gas, aptly named _Electricity_ and _Gas_.
+Depending on the smart meter capabilities, Homebridge P1 exposes up to three HomeKit accessories:
+- _Electricity_ for electricity consumed;
+- _Electricity Delivered_ for electricity delivered back to the network (if you have solar panels);
+- _Gas_ for natural gas consumed (if a smart gas meter has been linked to the smart electricity meter);

-Both accessories expose `Total Consumption` and (Current) `Consumption`, just like an Eve Energy, enabling the [Eve](https://www.evehome.com/en/eve-app) app to display the consumption history.
+Each accessory exposes a service with `Total Consumption`, just like an Eve Energy, enabling the [Eve](https://www.evehome.com/en/eve-app) app to display the consumption history.
 Eve computes the `Total Cost` and `Projected Cost`.

+In case of 3-phase electricity, the accessory contains a service per phase showing _Power_, _Current_, and _Voltage_.

 ### Prerequisites
-You need a smart meter that complies to DSMR (currently DSMR 5.0 and DSMR 2.2+ are tested).
+You need a smart meter that complies to DSMR (currently DSMR 5.0, DSMR 4.2, and DSMR 2.2+ are tested).
 The companies maintaining the electricity and natural gas networks in the Netherlands, united in [Netbeer Nederland](https://www.netbeheernederland.nl) are [replacing](https://www.onsenergie.net/slimme-meter/) existing electricity and gas meters with smart meters.
 In my home, they installed a [Landys +Gyr E350 (ZCF1100)](https://www.landisgyr.eu/product/landisgyr-e350-electricity-meter-new-generation/).